webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (32‒39s)

-GitHub now allows to process reactions to some events within their own infrastructure in a containerized environment!
+GitHub now allows to process reactions to some events within their own<br>
+infrastructure in a containerized environment!<br>
-It remindes me of the Serverless concept.
+It remindes me of the Serverless concept.<br>
-Users define workflows which are directed graphs triggered by selected events.
+Users define workflows which are directed graphs triggered by selected events.<br>
 Workflows contain a tree of actions which are programs executed in Docker containers.

-So all we need to do
+So all we need to do<br>
-is to put our application in such container.
+is to put our application in such container.<br>
 Then, we have to teach it to read the event data and GitHub access token from within that environment.

 >>>>>